ShizukaDonaghue/luve/README.md

 <img src="docs/images/wishlist-page.png" width=700>

 Users can access the Wishlist page from the love heart icon in the navbar.
 The Wishlist page lists the items in their wishlist.
-Users can easily add items to the shopping bag using the "Add to Bag" button.
+Users can easily add items to the shopping bag from this page using the "Add to Bag" button.
 They can also remove the items from the wishlist by clicking on the "X" on the product card.

 ### Shopping Bag Page